Low Latency Instance Segmentation by Continuous Clustering for LiDAR Sensors: PROPOSED METHOD

 \section{PROPOSED METHOD}

 In the following, each stage of our continuous clustering pipeline is described.
+This pipeline is visualized in \Cref{fig:architecture}.
 The individual stages are designed to work in a pipelined fashion.
-This means that the stages can be parallelized while passing the job from one stage to the next.
+This means that the stages can be parallelized, i.e. processed by an individual thread, while passing the job from one stage to the next.
 A horizontally continuous range image serves as the shared data structure.
 As the memory is limited, it is implemented as a cyclic buffer, which stores the last $W$ columns in a queue and still allows random access to the individual cells.
 The height of the range image corresponds to the number of lasers of the LiDAR sensor: $H=128$.

 The first stage, described in \Cref{sec:continuous_range_image_generation}, inserts a firing into the continuous range image, visualized in \Cref{fig:title_a}.
 It also identifies potentially completed columns, which are passed on to the ground point segmentation stage, explained in \Cref{sec:ground_point_classification}.
 Here, each point is classified as obstacle or ground point.
 In the next stage, these obstacle points of a column are aggregated and associated to point trees as described in \Cref{sec:point_tree_construction}.
-Furthermore, these trees are linked to each other if they belong to the same cluster.
-In the final stage, explained in \Cref{sec:cluster_generation}, finished clusters are identified by analyzing all unpublished point trees.
+These point trees represent disjoint subsets of the full cluster and are linked to each other if any of their points are closer than $d_T$.
+In the final stage, explained in \Cref{sec:cluster_generation}, finished clusters are identified by analyzing all their unpublished point trees.